Astra Managed Clusters database limits

-Astra DB Classic is powered by Apache Cassandra®, an open-source NoSQL distributed database.
-To ensure high availability and optimum performance, Astra DB Classic databases have guardrails on underlying Cassandra functionality.
+Astra Managed Clusters databases are powered by Apache Cassandra®, an open-source NoSQL distributed database.
+To ensure high availability and optimum performance, Astra Managed Clusters databases have guardrails on underlying Cassandra functionality.

 Monitoring databases

-You can view and export health metrics from the Astra Portal.
+You can view health metrics in the Astra Portal.

 Astra DB doesn’t support accessing databases with Java Management Extensions (JMX) tools, such as JConsole.